 Answer: While the temptation to seek out easily digestible “Do’s and Don’t’s” is understandable, the GDPR is a highly complex piece of legislation, the application of which is highly dependent upon the facts of the particular personal data processing in question.
 For instance, while it is true that the GDPR makes clear that a pre-ticked box in a web form is no longer sufficient to constitute unambiguous consent, consent is not by any means a prerequisite to processing personal data under the GDPR.
 There are numerous lawful bases of processing available to you, each of which should be considered on its own merits and analyzed in the context of a particular set of facts.

-Infusionsoft will provide additional guidance and self-help resources, including a blog post on the top 10 operational impacts of the GDPR, and a blog post introducing free GDPR tools that you can use in your own compliance initiative.
+Infusionsoft by Keap will provide additional guidance and self-help resources, including a blog post on the top 10 operational impacts of the GDPR, and a blog post introducing free GDPR tools that you can use in your own compliance initiative.

 Does the GDPR require an additional checkbox to be able to lawfully process personal data?
 Or will a sentence such as "enter your information for us to email you XYZ Pdf" be sufficient?